Both photography and design projects depend on the client’s subjective appreciation of aesthetics.

 2 / BRAND IDENTITY DESIGN PROCESS

 Brand identity systems combine logos, corporate colors, design grids and typography to express the essence of a company.
-The complexity of such fundamental projects depends on the scope of the company, so I tend to either use the simpler print design process, adapt the more robust web design process, or mix the two.
+The complexity of such fundamental projects depends on the scope of the company, so I tend to either use the simpler print design process or adapt the more robust web design process.

 3 / WEB DESIGN PROCESS